mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 ### (Optional) Upgrade Commvault Backup & Recovery to latest Maintenance Release
 1. Download the latest Full Install Image to the CommServe

-🕙 How long did it take?
-15 minutes and 56 seconds.

 2. Execute Setup.exe as Administrator
 3. Select I Agree checkbox, click Next button
 4. Select Install packages on this computer, click Next button